beardedtim/blog.beardedtim.com/content/posts/throw-away-code.md

 Throw your code away, stop putting shit onto shit, get a _complete_ understanding of the problem space.
-Anything less than that and you are just passing the potatoe to the next shmuck that gets in your shoes, probably 18mos from now.
+Anything less than that and you are just passing the potato to the next shmuck that gets in your shoes, probably 18mos from now.